mattermost/mattermost-developer-documentation/site/content/extend/customization/server-files.md

 Before proceeding with the steps below, make sure you have completed the [mattermost-server](/contribute/server/developer-setup/) and [mattermost-webapp](/contribute/webapp/developer-setup/) setup process.
 ## i18n Files
-The `i18n` files define many of the contents seen in email notifications, and responses from the server.
+The `i18n` files define many of the contents seen in email notifications and responses from the server.

 1. Edit contents of files in the `mattermost-server/i18n` directory according to your requirements.